Trump's Venezuela Moves Follow Long History Of Intervention In Latin America

 The United States participated, directly or indirectly, in Latin American regime change more than 40 times in the last century, according to historian John Coatsworth.
 That figure doesn't include a number of failed missions like the 1961 Bay of Pigs assault in Cuba.

-Some of the more stinging U.S. moves included its roles in ousting democratically elected governments in Guatemala in 1954, in Brazil a decade later, and in Chile in 1973.
+Some of the more stinging U.S. moves included its roles in ousting democratically elected governments in Guatemala in 1954, in Brazil a decade later and in Chile in 1973.
 Chilean President Salvador Allende was deposed in a violent coup by CIA-backed opponents, and the U.S. government long supported his replacement, the dictator Gen. Augusto Pinochet.

 In addition to covert support for insurgencies, the U.S. has invaded its southern neighbors numerous times.
 For instance, the U.S. launched invasions of the Dominican Republic (1916), Grenada (1983) and Panama (1989).

 The motives were varied and are often still debated.
-Writing in Harvard's ReVista magazine, Coatsworth says "two factors seem to have been crucial in tipping decision makers toward intervention: domestic politics and global strategy."
+Writing in Harvard University's ReVista magazine, Coatsworth says, "two factors seem to have been crucial in tipping decision makers toward intervention: domestic politics and global strategy."
 Much of the interference occurred while America was competing against the Soviet Union for influence around the world, even as U.S. leaders sought to shore up political support at home.

-One bloody chapter that recently re-entered debate is the government's roles in Central America's civil wars in the 1980s, including support for death squads in El Salvador and Contra guerrillas in Nicaragua.
+One bloody chapter that recently re-entered debate is the U.S. government's roles in Central America's civil wars in the 1980s, including support for death squads in El Salvador and Contra guerrillas in Nicaragua.

-The Trump administration's special envoy for Venezuela, Elliott Abrams, was convicted of withholding information about the Iran-Contra scandal from Congress, but later received a pardon from President George H.W.
+The Trump administration's special envoy for Venezuela, Elliott Abrams, was convicted of withholding information about the Iran-Contra scandal from Congress but later received a pardon from President George H.W.
 Bush.
-Earlier this month, Congress members grilled Abrams and questioned whether he would speak truthfully.
+This month, Congress members grilled Abrams and questioned whether he would speak truthfully.

 Politics